 Out of those fatalities, 814 occurred in the State of Florida.
 In Florida, approximately 3.8 alcohol-related driving fatalities occur per every 100,000 people, slightly higher than the national average of 3.2 deaths per 100,000 people.

 These alcohol-related fatalities are not the result of a lack of DUI enforcement.

 In fact, Florida law enforcement officers arrested 32,127 people for driving under the influence during 2018.
 And despite all of these arrests, drunk driving still presents a serious danger to anyone on the road.

 Even if you’re facing DUI charges, you have rights and are presumed innocent until proven guilty.

 Consult with an experienced Florida DUI attorney to learn what happens next and what steps you should take.
-Reach out to Emmanual Sheppard & Condon today to get started.
+Reach out to Emmanuel Sheppard & Condon online or call (850) 433-6581 today to get started.

 DUI in Florida: An Overview

 Like other states, Florida criminalizes driving while under the influence of alcohol or drugs.
 To prove DUI, the prosecutor must show that your “normal faculties” were impaired or that your blood alcohol level (BAC) was at or above 0.08%.